 Social Media and Communication

 We are often “caught-up” in internet conversations with a limited toolset to use for communication.
-Limited characters, limited time, limited to text, and limited to modes of communication that each create a set of barriers to communication that to keep us from fully flesh out the post that we make on social media.
+Limited characters, limited time, limited to text, and limited to modes of communication that each create a set of barriers to communication that keep us from fully fleshing out the post that we make on social media.

 These are just a sample of communication barriers that are universal to social media.
 I have posted the following (in a similar version) on all of my social media: